Configuration

 |---|---|---|

-GEMINI_API_KEY | Yes | Google AI API key (powers Gemma 3 27B primary) |
+GEMINI_API_KEY | One of these | Google AI API key (Gemma 3 27B) |

-GROQ_API_KEY | Recommended | Groq API key (Llama 3.3 70B fallback) |
+GROQ_API_KEY | One of these | Groq API key (Llama 3.3 70B) |

 Provider Priority

-- Gemma 3 27B via Google (primary,
+OLLAMA_BASE_URL), local first when configured - Gemma 3 27B via Google (

-GEMINI_API_KEY) - Llama 3.3 70B via Groq (fallback,
+GEMINI_API_KEY) - Llama 3.3 70B via Groq (

 GROQ_API_KEY)